OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-When we read a book, we rarely pause to reflect on what we’re doing, lost in the vivid worlds that writers create for us.
-However, shining a light back on the very process we’re engaged in can lead to a much richer and deeper exploration of the more subtle pleasures of reading literature.
-To honour this thought, and as the world gathers on March 1st to celebrate World Book Day, here are some of the best books about books from around the world.
+When you read a book, you rarely pause to reflect on what you’re doing, lost in the vivid worlds that writers create for us.
+However, shining a light back on the very process you’re engaged in can lead to a much richer and deeper exploration of the more subtle pleasures of reading literature.
+To honour this thought, here are some of the best books about books from around the world.

 Weaving together his own coming-of-age adventures with those of Austen’s characters, William Deresiewicz’s A Jane Austen Education details how the renowned author’s works became a life-changing, didactic force for good in Deresiewicz’s life.

 In Ben Lerner’s 10:04, a writer who has enjoyed unlikely literary success struggles to write a newly commissioned work while battling a health crisis, the aftermath of Hurricane Sandy and the prospect of fatherhood.
 Widely considered a work of great literary significance, it was described in The New York Review of Books as “a book that belongs to the future”.

 Pascal Mercier’s Night Train to Lisbon follows the meandering journey of a Classics professor as he becomes enraptured by a book written by fictional Portuguese writer Amadeu de Prado.
 The novel details both his journey to Portugal in search of the author, as well as how he comes to write his own future story.